onamkrverma/Okv-Tunes/README.md

 ### New Features 🎉
 - **Speak to Search** (beta) : search songs by speech
 - **Reorder Songs** : Rearrange order of songs in user's playlist and song suggessions.
+- **Play Next and Add to Queue**: Queue a song to play next or add it to the suggestions list seamlessly.

 ### Don't forget to :star: the repo